Ramsey problems for Berge hypergraphs: Small uniformity

-Let $uv$ be a deep blue edge.
+Let us assume first that $T_1$ is a star and let $uv$ be a deep blue edge.
 If there is a blue hyperedge $vwz$ with $w\neq u\neq z$, then we can find a monoblue Berge-star with center $v$.
 Indeed, for an edge $vy$ with $u\neq y\neq w$ we use the blue hyperedge $uvy$, for the edge $vw$ we use the blue hyperedge $vwz$, while for the edge $vu$ we use the blue hyperedge $uvw$.

-If, on the other hand every hyperedge containing exactly one of $u$ and $v$ is red, then every edge other than $uv$ is contained in at least two red hyperedges.
-We pick a copy of $T_2$ not containing the edge $uv$ and Lemma \ref{philip2} finishes the proof.
+If, on the other hand, every hyperedge containing exactly one of $u$ and $v$ is red, then every edge other than $uv$ is contained in at least two red hyperedges.
+We pick a copy of $T_2$ not containing the edge $uv$, and Lemma \ref{philip2} finishes the proof.
+If $T_2$ is a star, the proof follows similarly, as we did not use $|V(T_1)|\ge |V(T_2)|$.

 \

 \textbf{Case 4.} There are deep blue and deep red edges, and $T_1$ and $T_2$ are both non-stars.